In her eyes, her husband was demanding and self-centered.

-Yet when she could no longer take it (like after 2 weeks of remaining silent and feeling dead in the face of his verbal battery) and fought back, it also didn’t curb his behavior at all.
+Yet when she could no longer take it (like after 2 weeks of remaining silent and feeling dead in the face of his verbal battery) and responded (sometimes angrily, sometimes with tears & begging, and sometimes with an attempt at a calm discussion of issues), it also didn’t curb his behavior at all.
 (Even though standing up to bullies is apparently the key to dealing with them.)

 Conflicting self-condemnations shot back & forth in Esty’s head all the time.